Koomba19/pitch-and-fix-hackathon-jacob-pollock/Bug-Documentation.md

 - Finished adding images to index.html
 - Swapped the first headphones image from infile to a URL.
 It took nearly 30 seconds for github.com to render the image, which is a super bad time.
 - Added deals.html since I just realized I missed that from the footer.
+- cart.html L 24, changed navbar ul id -> class nav-items.
+- Fixed the header and footer in cart.html
+- Moved the script tag into the head tag on cart.html
+- Added cart.js to cart.html, defered, in the head tag
+  - I had hoped that would fix things.
+It did not.
+- Finally wrapped the cart button in an anchor tag to link it to cart.html. now to do that two dozen more times.
+- All pages updated so that cart checkout links to cart.html

 ### Misc